BELLA-RadiationSimulations/GRAPPA/README.md

 GRAPPA also implements a more general system to handle the geometry based on [GDML files](https://gdml.web.cern.ch/doc/GDMLmanual.pdf).
 Using these files the user can change the geometry of the simulation entirely without needing to program C++ files and recompile the code from scratch.
 GRAPPA is sensitive to two particular auxiliary variables that can be specified within the geometry:
-- `SensitiveDetector` which carries the value of a specific sensitive detector that should be attached to that volume
+- `SensitiveDetectorType` which carries the value of a specific sensitive detector that should be attached to that volume.
+Refer to the section on [sensitive detectors](#sensitive-detectors) to check the supported types of detectors.
+The auxiliary value associated with the variable is the detector name.
+The detector name will generate ntuples with different names.
+Otherwise, one can associate multiple detectors of the same type with the same name, in which case all their ntuples will be merged in one.
+A single volume **cannot** have multiple sensitive detectors associated to it.
+This would require implementing a different detector class, not currently supported.

 - `Biasing` which specifies via `true` or `false` if the volume is biased according the the biasing operation explained [later](#biasing).

 An auxiliary line typically looks like: `<auxiliary auxtype="SensitiveDetector" auxvalue="FinalAbsorber"/>`.
-Currently, the list of available Sensitive Detectors is:
-- `FinalAbsorber`

 The geometry is fully specified in the `.gdml` file, that is passed via